Solid Fuel Heaters and Fires

 Note: If the appliance is to be used as a wetback or if additional building or plumbing work is required then the set charge for a solid fuel heater does not apply.

-Solid fuel heaters must comply with national environmental standards
+Compliance with national environmental standards

 All new wood burners must comply with the National Environmental Standards.
 A list of burners meeting the standard is available from the Ministry for the Environment.